damienmckenna/metatag/README.txt

 * An API allowing for additional meta tags to be added, beyond what is provided by this module - see metatag.api.php for full details.

+* Support for the Migrate module for migrating data from another system - see metatag.migrate.inc for full details.

+* Support for the Feeds module for importing data from external data sources or file uploads.

 Configuration
 ------------------------------------------------------------------------------